 - When the individual withdraws consent (applies only to data where consent is required for processing).

 - Where there is no legitimate interest for continuing the processing.

 There are some circumstances where the Company can refuse to comply with a request for erasure; this will be dependent on the type of data and the processing need.

-The Company takes the security of its data extremely seriously and ISO 27001 accredited in terms of information security.
+The Company takes the security of its data extremely seriously in terms of information security.
 All processing and storage of data is subject to suitable security precautions relevant to the type and use of that data.

 Veritek have successfully achieved the Cyber Essentials Plus accreditation which demonstrates that the organisation is highly security conscious.
 The Company values the importance of taking all the necessary security measures to help guarantee the security of customers’ data.
 Being in compliance with a Government recognised level of information security should give an added level of assurance to all customers.

 The investigation and reporting of Data Breaches are the responsibility of the Executive Board and will be reported to the Information Commissioners Office in accordance with the reporting requirements of GDPR and the Data Protection Act 2018.